HireDale/hiredale.github.io/current-resume.md

 - Created instructional guides for Oracle application training materials.
 - Collaborated with SMEs to validate technical accuracy.
 - Transcribed and restructured in‑house training recordings to improve clarity, grammar, and instructional flow; prepared scripts for AI‑narrated delivery to new hires.
-- **Initiated and completed migration of personal technical writing portfolio from WordPress to GitHub Pages**, creating a custom site via repositories and Markdown pages.
-Learned and applied GitHub interface fundamentals, repository structuring, and Markdown formatting to publish and maintain a live documentation portfolio.

 ### Technical Writer II
 **Change Healthcare / Optum** • United States • Full‑Time • Remote • Mar 2021 – Apr 2024